sysintelligent/devops-bridge/README.md

-# BDC Bridge
+# DevOps Bridge

-A tool between developers and complex backend infrastructure., inspired by Argo CD.
-It gives developers the edge they need to succeed while simplifying the platform complexities.
+A tool between developers and complex backend infrastructure, inspired by Argo CD.
+It gives developers the edge they need to succeed while simplifying platform complexities.

 ## Table of Contents